cmadland/teaching/pages/03.edci339/01.home/unit-05/item.md

 !!
 Just a reminder that Slack will store your email address and name (or pseudonym) on US servers.

 I use Slack for a whole bunch of organizations, including my team at work, the EdTech Community in BC, my PhD work, and other organizations.
 I like it because it can be both synchronous or asynchronous, there are desktop and mobile apps, you can make calls right from the app, and it's not as formal as email.

+Hope you are able to drop by and join the conversation!

 ### Hypothes.is